listen on Apple Podcasts | Spotify

 Listen to Taxes Made Simple by Yahoo Finance and TurboTax to get help in filing your taxes this year.

-This is made simple from Yahoo finance and turbo tax.
-Please head over to Apple podcasts and leave a five-star rating and review there.
+That's all for 1099’s. thank you for listening.
+This is taxes made simple from Yahoo finance and turbo tax.
+Please head over to Apple podcast and leave a five-star rating and review there.
 Until next time, thanks for listening.